DarkWanderer/metrics-cpp/README.md

 The design goals of this library are the following:

 * Be as lightweight as possible - all operations on Counter, Gauge, Histogram are lock-free using atomic operations
-* Allow to defer metric naming - just add a counter, you'll think of a name later
+* Allow to think of instrumenting first and exposition later
-* Allow to easily assemble the set of metrics you want to expose later
+* Provide easy to use API

 ## Key features